eulixir/eulixir/README.md

 ### Hello, I am João, I have 20 years old and welcome to my profile

 I am passionate about technologies and games.
-I like to see the beauty in the codes and understand how they work :)
+I like to see the beauty in the codes and understand how they works :)
 <br>

 ## Technologies